benhmoore/Argon/README.md

 ```
 *Since this user does not exist, it will be created.
 If the user had already existed, it would be logged in.*

-Now that we're signed in, we'll probubly want to remeber that complicated password and username.
+Now that we're signed in, we'll probably want to remember that complicated password and username.
 ```javascript
 fresh.user.remember();
 ```